Traveling With Pets: Pet Car Safety Tips

 A Little Restraint

-Restraining your dog with a tether will keep him in the backseat, but also give your pup some room to move, turn and lie down.
+Restraining your dog with a tether or dog seat belt will keep him in the backseat, but also give your pup some room to move, turn and lie down.
 If your dog is restless, this method may work best for you, as it minimizes your distractions, while still satisfying your pup’s mobility needs.
 Keep in mind that even though your pup is constrained to the backseat, he may not be fully protected against crash safety in the event of an accident.

 Most Secure Option